JENTIS Accounts and Containers

 So you can use the same tools, tags and codes in all or only in selected containers.
 You don’t need to copy-paste settings from one account to another.
 Even if the container and embed snippet is different on all domains, the JENTIS Tag Manager configuration is always managed globally in a single account.

-How do I setup a tool only in one domain?
+How do I set up a tool only in one domain?

 Can I have only one global container on multiple websites (domains)?

-No, a container, embed snippet and DNS record are defined per domain.
-JENTIS is a first party tool and can only be used in a first-party context.
-As the cookies set and associated with JENTIS are set via HTTP this architecture does not support loading a third party JS embed snippet as the cookies would still be set in that third party context via HTTP.
+No, a container, embed snippet, and DNS record are defined per domain.
+JENTIS is a first-party tool and can only be used in a first-party context.
+As the cookies set and associated with JENTIS are set via HTTP, this architecture does not support loading a third-party JS embed snippet, as the cookies would still be set in that third-party context via HTTP.

 This is a browser security and data privacy measure that can not be circumvented.